jkboyce/jprime/README.md

 For a real juggler there is a physical limit to how high a person can throw.
 In fact many of the patterns found above (prime patterns of a given period $n$) are not readily juggleable because they contain very large throw values.

 Here we ask a slightly different question: If we restrict ourselves to siteswap throws no greater than some value $h$, how many prime juggling patterns are there?
-To answer this, we construct the state graph $(b, h)$ for $b$ objects and maximum throw $h$.
+To answer this, we construct the state graph $(b, h)$ for $b$ objects and maximum throw $h$ and look for cycles in the graph.
 (Again, consult the Wikipedia [article](https://en.wikipedia.org/wiki/Siteswap) for an example state graph $(3,5)$.)

 The table below shows counts for the number of prime patterns in state graph $(b, h)$, for each value of $h$, found using `jprime`.
-We can see that the prime pattern count increases very quickly as $h$ increases, because the number of states ($h$ choose $b$) increases very rapidly.
+We can see that the prime pattern count increases very quickly as $h$ increases.

 <pre>
 2 OBJECTS